 There are only a few scenarios in which I'd recommend going with SRS:

-- You like the idea of locking liquidity up as a form of forced-retirement savings
+- You like the idea of locking liquidity up as a form of forced-retirement savings (you do you, man)

 - You think the future income tax regime is going to be lighter than today's tax rates